zack-bitcoin/plasmodial/README.md

-Development has moved here: https://github.com/zack-bitcoin/testnet
+Development has moved to here: https://github.com/zack-bitcoin/testnet
 ========